vikrant8051/TensorFlow_DeepCNN_RealTime_Digit_Recognition/README.md

-# RealTime-DigitRecognition
+# TensorFlow_RealTime_Digit_Recognition_using_DCNN
-TensorFlow Deep CCN based RealTime Digit Recognition
+TensorFlow based Real Time Digit Recognition using Deep Convolutional Neural Network (DCNN).

 ## Dependencies
 This is the list of dependencies for running this application.